-Did Nicki Minaj Confirm She Was Dating Eminem In The Video For ‘Big Bank’?
+Did Nicki Minaj Confirm She Is Dating Eminem In The Video For ‘Big Bank’?

 When the song first came out in May, Nicki Minaj began fielding rumors that she dated Eminem, and even, in some cases, began fueling them.
 When asked by one reporter if she was dating Eminem, Minaj simply replied “yes.”

-Since then, she’s fielded a number of questions regarding the true nature of her relationship with the so-called “Slim Shady,” who has been making a bit of a comeback as of late.
+Since then, she’s evaded a number of questions regarding the true nature of her relationship with the so-called “Slim Shady,” who has been making a bit of a comeback as of late.

 And while Minaj later said that it was “all a joke,” there’s definitely some chemistry going on between the two.